 Figure 8: Filaggrin is a highly complex (structure) protein.
 It is produced as a very large pro-filaggrin in the granular layer, and the pro-filaggrin is then cut in smaller, single filaggrin pieces.
 The single filaggrin pieces bind keratin (remember, these are the "steel" backbone proteins of the keratinocytes), and force the keratinocytes to switch form: They flatten.
 When the keratinocytes move further up to the stratum corneum, the filaggrin is being dissembled and the parts of the filaggrin are used to moisture the horny layer.
-In persons who lack filaggrin is missing, the keratins inside the cells and the cells with each other are not cross-linked, this results in a disturbed epidermal barrier.
+In persons who lack filaggrin (as they have a mutation in FLG) this moistening effect is missing and the skin becomes dry.
+Secondly, if filaggrin is missing, the keratins inside the cells and the cells with each other are not cross-linked, this results in a disturbed epidermal barrier.
 One can see in this image that with a weakened epidermal barrier external allergens can easily enter the epidermis.
 An allergen entering the epidermis is normally "caught" by an immune cell (the immune cells of the skin are the Langerhans cells).
 As soon as the allergen reacts with the immune cells, one gets a typical immune response (like itchy skin or red spots).
-[McGrath & Uitto, Trends in Molecular Medicine, Volume 14, Issue 1, January 2008, Pages 20-27] Reprint permission license no 3950251127760 (Elsevier)
+[McGrath & Uitto, Trends in Molecular Medicine, Volume 14, Issue 1, January 2008, Pages 20-275] Reprint permission license no 3950251127760 (Elsevier)